Contents On This Page

-Did your nails stopped growing?
+Did your nails stop growing?
 Or they’re not growing as they ought to?
 Then you should start moisturizing them today.

 2. Don’t cut your cuticle

-Cuticle plays an important role to your nail growth however, they should not be cut or trimmed.
+Cuticle plays a vital role in your nail growth.
+However, they should not be cut or trimmed.
 If you feel they’re too long, the best way is to push them back.

 Before pushing them back using cuticle pusher, be sure they’re well moisturized to avoid tearing them apart.

 A torn cuticle creates an enabling environment for intruders such as bacterial or fungal infection.